Sidhuharp97/stat-programs-website/content/post/data-cleaning-R/index.md

 ## [1] 4839    4
 ```

-  - **Note:** for the rest of the joins, which employ a filtering step, I recommend you always use a single unique identifier (called a "key") for the joins.
-You can use multiple keys, but a single unique key is the clearest way to join data without generating duplicate observations.
-    - When there is not a match, the rows from each data set are still returned and filled with NA for columns from the other data set.

 **2. The `inner_join()`:**

-    - this function only keeps what is common between data sets:
+This function only keeps what is common between data sets:

 ```r
 cotton_barley_inner <- inner_join(cotton_nass_new, barley_nass_new, by = "ID")